nix-community/docker-nixpkgs/README.md

 # nix-docker-base: Nix Docker base images for fast and minimal builds

 This project automatically generates Docker images for nixpkgs channels.
 The images come with a prefetched nixpkgs, corresponding to the image tag, which is the nixpkgs commit hash.
-All basic Nix utilities are preinstalled, including cachix.
+All basic Nix utilities are preinstalled, including [Cachix](https://cachix.org/).
 Also included is the `export-profile` script, allowing super minimal images via [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 See the [Usage](#usage) section for how to use it in your project.